swamil5504/amazonclone_with_HTMLCSS/README.md

 # amazonclone_with_HTMLCSS
-This is a responsive amazon clone host page made with HTML and CSS.
+This is an amazon clone host page made with HTML and CSS.